How to Make Money With Your Drone

 In this case, you want to make sure your drone has a powerful battery for longer flying time, and backup batteries ready to use.

-Consider the fact that most of the individuals involved are donating their time and risking their lives to help others.
+In these rescue situations, consider the fact that most of the rescuers involved are donating their time and risking their lives to help others.
 You may want to offer a special lower rate for your assistance, or, even donate your time as well.